Evernote/evernote-cloud-sdk-ios/README.md

 ### Using the UIActivity subclass (share sheet)

 Want a simple way of sending content to Evernote without building any UI yourself?
 We've got it for you.
 You can use the `ENSaveToEvernoteActivity` class when opening the standard iOS activity panel.
 The SaveToEvernoteActivity knows how to handle items of type NSString and UIImage (and also can handle pre-created ENResource and ENNote objects).
 This will place an Evernote logo icon in the activity sheet that the user can choose.
-They'll get a convenient UI for selecting notebook, title, tags, etc.
+They'll get a convenient UI for selecting notebook, title, tags, etc. Use the ENSaveToEvernoteActivityDelegate protocol to be notified whether Save to Evernote activity succeeded, just implement the following function:

+	- (void)activity:(ENSaveToEvernoteActivity *)activity didFinishWithSuccess:(BOOL)success error:(NSError *)error;

+Sample code to use ENSaveToEvernoteActivity:

     ENSaveToEvernoteActivity * saveActivity = [[ENSaveToEvernoteActivity alloc] init];
+	saveActivity.delegate = self;
     saveActivity.noteTitle = @"Default title";
     NSArray * items = [NSArray arrayWithObject:(self.textView.text)];
     UIActivityViewController * activityController = [[UIActivityViewController alloc] initWithActivityItems:items